octokit/octokit.js/CONTRIBUTING.md

 - Submit a pull request from your topic branch to the main branch on the `octokit/auth-oauth-user-client.js` repository.
 - Be sure to tag any issues your pull request is taking care of / contributing to.
 Adding "Closes #123" to a pull request description will automatically close the issue once the pull request is merged in.

-## Testing a pull request from GitHub repo locally:
+## Testing a pull request from GitHub repo locally

 You can install `@octokit/auth-oauth-user-client` from each pull request.
 Replace `[PULL REQUEST NUMBER]`: